gitlab4j/gitlab4j-api/README.md

     }
 }
 ```

-As of GitLab4J-API 4.9.2, you can also fetch all the items as a single list or get a Java 8+ Stream instance using a Pager instance:
+As of GitLab4J-API 4.9.2, you can also fetch all the items as a single list using a Pager instance:
 ```java
 // Get a Pager instance so we can load all the projects into a single list, 10 items at a time:
 Pager<Project> projectPager = gitlabApi.getProjectsApi().getProjects(10);
 List<Project> allProjects = projectPager.all();
 ```

+---
+## Java 8 Stream Support
+As of GitLab4J-API 4.9.2, you can also fetch all the items a Java 8+ Stream instance using a Pager instance:

 ```java
 // Get a Pager instance to get a Stream<Project> instance.